 - Pre-filtering, or culling, by keywords, dates, file types, etc.

-At this phase, we may over-preserve to ensure no risk in spoliation, but you should not pay for the processing of irrelevant data.
+We may over-preserve at this phase to ensure no risk in spoliation, but you should not pay for the processing of irrelevant data.
 We give preference to an inclusionary process, filtering the collected ESI by dates, file types, keywords, custodian, etc.

 The primary goals of the Processing Phase are to normalize the data set, apply additional filtering rules, deduplicate across all custodians and shared data, tag data with potential privilege alerts, OCR conversion on image files, such as TIFF and PDF, identification of encrypted and other non-readable files, identification of foreign language files, assignment of parent/child relationships, metadata extraction, full-text indexing, email threading, etc.

-Traditionally, the Processing and the Review Phases are where most of your eDiscovery costs are incurred.
+You incur most most of your eDiscovery costs during the Processing and Review Phases.
 A properly executed pre-processing phase greatly reduces this cost exposure.

 Hosting for Review